1776 is a global network empowering innovators everywhere to shape the digital transformation of critical industries.

 Shrinking budgets and technology changes are forcing cities to think transformatively about every way the city serves and interacts with its citizens.

 1776 startups are engineering the innovative solutions cities need—allowing them to use technology, data and digital tools to re-imagine every aspect of city life, government services, and citizen engagement.
+We provide support for startups around the world, including startups in DC, NYC, Dubai, and more, to realize these solutions.

 For example, HandUp is a groundbreaking online platform that matches specific online donors to homeless people in need to ensure that users’ direct donations go to their intended purpose, such as rent assistance and medical care—especially important as government and social services are increasingly subject to budget cuts.